ak24watch/Graphormer/README.md

 ### SignNet

-SignNet is a new neural architectures that is invariant to key symmetries displayed by eigenvectors: (i) sign flips, since if v is an eigenvector then so is −v.
+SignNet is a new neural architecture that is invariant to key symmetries displayed by eigenvectors: (i) sign flips, since if v is an eigenvector then so is −v.
 Encodes eigenvectors and eigenvalues using rho and phi neural networks `f(v1, ..., vk) = ρ(φ1(v1), ..., φk(vk))`.

 ## Model Architecture